if-06-01-tinf-os/fs-implementation-own-approach/README.md

 ## Own Approach

 ### Assignment
-Write down things to be done when to implement a file / a directory.
+Write down things to be done when to implement a file system.
 Take into account that you have only the operations ReadBlock() and WriteBlock() on the disk.

 ### Required Tasks